alxtrnr/bongo-twisty/content/blog/fasting_and_endurance.md

 Every month I do at least one ride of 200km or more.
 The last few have been while fasting.
 The first 100k of September and October rides were on an empty stomach.
 I fared much better than I thought I might.
 I did not '[bonk](https://www.bikeradar.com/advice/fitness-and-training/how-to-avoid-bonking-on-a-bike-ride)' and neither was my pace markedly different from normal.

-Last weekend I rode a 400k DiY audax.
+Yesterday I set out on a 400k ride.
 I planned the first control stop at 80k.
 I got there before 1.00 pm so just had a black coffee and carried on riding.
 Other than on long rides I only drink decaf tea and coffee.
 I felt pretty good on the next section and put that in part down to the caffeine.
 The next control was at 160k.
 I still had around 10 - 15k to go when 1.00 pm came round.
 I kept going and got to the stop at around 1.20 pm.
 100 miles done on an empty stomach without suffering.
 This was first.
-There is no doubt in my mind that Intermittent fasting has increased my cycling endurance.
+There is no doubt in my mind that intermittent fasting has increased my cycling endurance.

+<iframe src="https://ridewithgps.com/embeds?type=trip&id=347998210&title=audax%3A%20London%20%26%20Brighton%20400k%20DiY&metricUnits=true&sampleGraph=true&distanceMarkers=true" style="width: 1px; min-width: 100%; height: 700px; border: none;" scrolling="no"></iframe>

+I kept going for the rest of the day and into the early hours of today.
+I could have managed the last 150km better.
+I did bonk.
+Nausea and headache mostly.
+My pace did not reduce by much though, if at all.
+Luckliy the wind was beind me all along the south coast.
+Lessons learned and to apply this coming weekend.
+I have a 600 planned.